 - Supports Shift JIS encoding

 - Industry standard encryption for both data at rest and data in transit

 Co-browse sessions have a sharer and up to two viewers:

 - Sharer: The user who shares their screen, usually a customer.

 - Viewer: The user who sees the shared screen, usually an agent.
 An agent can run one co-browse session at a time.

 During a co-browse session, co-browse sends any changes to your website’s Document Object Model (DOM) to PureCloud.
 The DOM describes the underlying structure of webpages.
 Co-browse then uses this information to build the same page the sharer sees on the viewer’s screen seamlessly.
 Co-browse watches for any change on the page, such as scrolling, clicking, or text typed in a form field.
 When there is a change to the DOM, co-browse sends the change to PureCloud to update the viewer’s screen in real time.

 Because co-browse watches for updates to the DOM, it is lightweight and fast.
 Co-browse sends only textual information, as opposed to video of the sharer’s screen.
 Co-browse also sends information only when there is a change instead of continuously streaming.
-This architecture also provides security, because when you configure masking, agents cannot see any information that you mark as sensitive, and that information never leaves the sharer’s system.
+This architecture also provides security, because when you configure masking, viewers cannot see any information that you mark as sensitive, and that information never leaves the sharer’s system.